kaghenijenner/kaghenijenner/README.md

 - 🔭 I’m currently working on a private project
 - 🌱 I learn something new every day.
-- 👯 I’m looking to collaborate on Open open-source project
+- 👯 I’m looking to collaborate on an open-source project
 - 📫 How to reach me: +256740639860 | jennersi1remaxim@gmail.com

 ## Some of my Work